-Class Size: 82 percent of all classes have fewer than 30 students; the average class size is 19; the student/faculty ratio is 13 to 1.
+Class Size: 57 percent of all classes have fewer than 30 students; the student/faculty ratio is 16 to 1.

-Computers: 13,000 data ports on campus in academic, administrative, and residential buildings; secured wireless available in academic, residential, recreational and public facilities.
+Computers: More than 17,500 data ports on campus in academic, administrative and residential buildings; secured wireless available in academic, administrative, residential, and selected recreational and public facilities.

 Accreditations: Western Carolina University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (http://www.sacscoc.org/) to award bachelor's, master's, education specialist, and doctor's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Western Carolina University.
 Also, the university holds 21 special program accreditations and is a member of more than 30 state and national associations and organizations to which its professional programs are related.
 Please see the WCU Undergraduate Catalog for more specific information about accreditations, and associations and organizations.